CryptoManiac/open-ethereum-pool-pps/README.md

     // Gas amount and price for payout tx (advanced users only) "gas": "21000",
     "gasPrice": "50000000000",
-    // Send payment only if miner's balance is >= 0.5 Ether "threshold": 500000000,
+    // Normally, send payment only if miner's balance is >= 0.5 Ether "threshold": 500000000,
+    // If user was inactive for longer than week, send payment if his balance is >= 0.05 Ether "threshold": 50000000,
     // Perform BGSAVE on Redis after successful payouts session "bgsave": false
   },